Lima Airport Tips

 Allin chaskinqan kay means welcome in Quechua, the native language of millions of Peruvians.

-Lima got a new airport June 1, 2025!
+Lima, Peru got a new airport in 2025!

 This is a completely new terminal, built across the runway from the old terminal.
 Information about the airport from before June 2025 is incorrect.
 Not all maps are updated: the new airport is on Morales Duárez Avenue in Callao (north of Lima).
+The new terminal is a 20-25 minute drive from the old one, depending on traffic.

 Arriving on an international flight some airlines have counters where you can check information for connecting international flights.
 After those counters, people with connecting international flights follow the purple floor stripe and people staying in Peru follow the blue floor stripe that says Welcome to Peru: Immigration and Baggage Claim.
 Note that the sign on the ceiling just says Connecting Flights, as if that were for all connections.
 It’s only for international connections!
 Anybody staying in Peru must follow the signs for immigration.